blazium-engine/ci_cd/README.md

 ## 🏁 Windows Builds - GitHub Action

 The **Windows Builds** GitHub Action is designed to handle the complete build lifecycle for the Windows platform in the Blazium Engine.
-This action supports the compilation of both editors and templates, including Mono-enabled builds, for various architectures such as `x86_64`, `x86_32`, `arm64`, and `arm32`.
+This action supports the compilation of both editors and templates, including Mono-enabled builds, for various architectures such as `x86_64`, `x86_32`, `arm64`.
 It integrates with Cerebro for build notifications, leverages DigitalOcean Spaces for artifact storage, and ensures robust build and deployment workflows.

 ---